Ryan-L-UK/HeartOfWinter/Sources/Adventures/Adv 4.6.md

 Once the characters are underway, read or paraphrase the following to summarize the journey:

-<em>The journey from Gullet Cove leads south through an area known as the Ribbon, where clustered farmhouses dot the ground on the edge of Dernal Forest.
+> The journey from Gullet Cove leads south through an area known as the Ribbon, where clustered farmhouses dot the ground on the edge of Dernal Forest.
 Eventually, the road dwindles to little more than a track.
 The trees grow denser and the farms fewer and farther between as you near the lands called Ulgoth's Beard.
-Ulgoth’s Beard sits in a region known as Alaron on the southern edge of the island. </em>
+Ulgoth’s Beard sits in a region known as Alaron on the southern edge of the island.

 Any character who succeeds on a DC 14 Intelligence (Nature) check notices that many of the farms in the Ribbon are touched by blight and the animals are thin.
 A basic understanding of the region will easy explain that agriculture in the region has been deteriorating for years, forcing locals to farm Ulgoth's Beard despite its dangers.